Roots of Empathy in the UK

 Roots of Empathy (RoE) is an evidence-based classroom programme that has shown significant effect in reducing levels of aggression and bullying among schoolchildren.

 The programme — for children ages 5 to 13 — has been delivered to more than 3,000 children in 29 primary schools in Lewisham, London since 2012.

 It works by raising social and emotional competence and increasing empathy, resulting in the development of social behaviours such as sharing, helping and including others.

-The programme is delivered by instructors who are trained and coordinated through the Alliance London and Kent Service Hub.
+The programme is delivered by instructors who are trained and coordinated through by the Early Years Alliance.

 At the heart of the 27-session programme are classroom visits by a parent and baby, where possible from the school community.

 The parent and their baby visit the class every three to four weeks, totalling nine family visits.

 The children observe the power of the baby which prompts them to explore their own feelings and temperaments, and of their classmates around them.

 The curriculum is attuned to the development and interests of the children and divided into nine themes, with three classroom visits supporting each theme (a pre-family visit, family visit and post-family visit).

 Roots of Empathy goals